Skip to main content

 Emily Winer

-Emily Winer (she/her) is a third year DrPH student.
-Emily’s doctoral research is focused on the use of participatory, arts-based research methods with youth, as well as youth mental health and wellbeing.
+Emily Winer (she/her) is a fourth year DrPH candidate.
+Emily’s doctoral work is focused on the impact of using participatory, arts-based methods when engaging youth in research.
+Her other research interests include youth mental, social, and emotional health, the built environment and health, and the role of the arts in public health research and practice.
 Before coming to UC Berkeley, Emily worked at the International WELL Building Institute as one of the developers for WELL, a global certification for advancing health and wellbeing in buildings and communities.
 Emily’s work focused on the promotion of mental health through design and policy strategies at the building, organizational, and urban scale.
 Emily holds a BA in Psychology from Carleton College and an MPH from Columbia University’s Mailman School of Public Health.
 Outside of the DrPH program, Emily enjoys baking, ceramics, yoga, and spending time outdoors.

 Mikail Aliyu